-We entered into an investors' rights agreement on May 29, 2020 with certain of our stockholders, including Dr. Leen Kawas, our former chief executive officer, Dr. Litton, our president and chief executive officer, Mark Worthington, our general counsel and corporate secretary, Fluke Capital Management, L.P., of which John M. Fluke, Jr., a member of our board of directors, has a beneficial ownership interest, and Perceptive Life Sciences Master Fund Ltd., of which Joseph Edelman, a member of our board of directors, has a beneficial ownership interest.
+We entered into an investors' rights agreement on May 29, 2020 with certain of our stockholders, including Dr. Litton, our president and chief executive officer and a member of our board of directors, Mark Worthington, our general counsel and corporate secretary, Fluke Capital Management, L.P., of which John M. Fluke, Jr., a member of our board of directors, has a beneficial ownership interest, and Perceptive Life Sciences Master Fund Ltd., of which Joseph Edelman, a member of our board of directors, has a beneficial ownership interest.
 In addition, entities affiliated with RTW Investments, LP and entities affiliated with Franklin Templeton Investments, were parties to the agreement.
 Pursuant to the terms of the investors' rights agreement, such holders were entitled to rights with respect to the registration of their outstanding shares, which rights expired pursuant to the terms of the investors' rights agreement on the third anniversary of the Company's initial public offering.